-The construction of the onshore substation and the onshore export and interconnection cables will result in a temporary increase in sound levels near the activity.
+The construction of the onshore substation, Hampton Road substation, onshore export and interconnection cables, and loop-in / loop-out lines will result in a temporary increase in sound levels near the activity.
 The construction process will require the use of equipment that could be periodically audible from off-site locations at certain times.
-Onshore substation and onshore export and interconnection cable installation construction generally consists of site clearing and grading, excavation, foundation work, building erection, and finishing work which is anticipated to have a total duration of up three years for EW 2.
-Construction of the onshore export and interconnection cables involves site preparation, duct bank installation, restoration, cable installation, cable jointing, and final testing.
+Construction generally consists of site clearing and grading, excavation, foundation work, building erection, and finishing work which is anticipated to have a total duration of up three years for EW 2.
+Construction of the onshore export and interconnection cables and loop-in / loop-out lines involves site preparation, duct bank installation, restoration, cable installation, cable jointing, and final testing.

 The noise levels resulting from construction activities vary greatly depending on factors such as the type of equipment, the specific equipment model, the operations being performed, and the overall condition of the equipment.
-The EPA has published data on the $L{eq}$ sound levels for typical construction phases (EPA 1971).
+The EPA has published data on the L{eq} sound levels for typical construction phases (EPA 1971).
 This calculation conservatively assumes all equipment operating concurrently onsite for the specified construction phase and no sound attenuation for ground absorption or onsite shielding by the existing buildings or structures.

 The results of these calculations are presented in Table L-7 and show that estimated construction sound levels in A-weighted decibels will vary depending on construction phase and distance, with the highest levels expected in proximity to the closest neighborhoods during the site excavation phase.
-An urban area would typically have daytime levels in the range of 55 to 66 $L{eq}$ dBA (ANSI 2013).
+An urban area would typically have daytime levels in the range of 55 to 66 L{eq} dBA (ANSI 2013).
 The modeled levels in Table L-7 are similar to existing daytime sound levels experienced at these same locations.
 Thus, construction sound would not be expected to create a noise nuisance condition as it will be similar in character to existing daytime sound levels.
-Onshore substation and onshore export and interconnection cable construction will generally be limited to daytime periods.
+Onshore substation, Hampton Road substation, onshore export and interconnection cable, and loop-in / loopout line construction will generally be limited to daytime periods.
 Reasonable efforts will be made to minimize the impact of noise resulting from construction activities.
 As such, the following noise mitigation measures will be implemented unless otherwise authorized by the appropriate regulatory authority:

-- Construction will be limited to daytime period unless deemed acceptable from the appropriate regulatory authority; - Construction equipment will be well maintained and vehicles using internal combustion engines equipped with mufflers will be routinely checked to ensure they are in good working order; - Quieter-type adjustable backup alarms will be used for vehicles as feasible; - Noisy equipment onsite will be located as far as possible from NSAs; - If noise issues are identified, Empire will install moveable temporary noise barriers as close to the sound sources as possible, which have been shown to effectively reduce sound levels by 5 to 15 dBA; and - A noise complaint hotline will be made available to help actively address all noise related issues.
+- Construction will be limited to daytime period unless deemed acceptable from the appropriate regulatory authority; - Construction equipment will be well maintained and vehicles using internal combustion engines equipped with mufflers will be routinely checked to ensure they are in good working order; - Quieter-type adjustable backup alarms will be used for vehicles as feasible; - Noisy equipment onsite will be located as far as possible from NSAs; - If noise issues are identified, when possible Empire will install moveable temporary noise barriers as close to the sound sources as possible, which have been shown to effectively reduce sound levels by 5 to 15 dBA; and - A noise complaint hotline will be made available to help actively address all noise related issues.